yashgoyal07/url-shortener-plus/README.md

 ### Information Required

 if you want to connect to MySQL.
-Mysql user: root, Mysql Password: admin
+Mysql user: root, Mysql Password: YasMys@1

 if you want to connect to Rabbitmq.
 Rabbitmq user: guest, Rabbitmq password: guest
 ### What's New